shedskin/shedskin/docs/documentation.rst

 Besides the typing and subset restrictions, supported programs cannot freely use the Python standard library, although about 30 common modules are (partially) supported, such as :code:`random` and :code:`re` (see `Library limitations`_).

 Additionally, the type inference techniques employed by Shed Skin currently do not scale very well beyond several thousand lines of code (the largest compiled program is about 6,000 lines (sloccount)).
 In all, this means that Shed Skin is currently mostly useful to compile smallish programs and extension modules, that do not make extensive use of dynamic Python features or the standard or external libraries.
-See here for a collection of 75 non-trivial example programs.

 Because Shed Skin is still in an early stage of development, it can also improve a lot.
 At the moment, you will probably run into some bugs when using it.
 Please report these, so they can be fixed!